blakeqd/react-tic-tac-toe/README.md

 # react-tic-tac-toe
 React Tic Tac Toe

-Simple React Tic Tac Toe game built following the React Tutorial.
+React Tic Tac Toe game built with content from the React Tutorial and the ASP.NET Core framework.